 Obtaining Public Criminal Records has become common practice indeed.
-It is done for a wide range of reasons, from employment screening to checking out new neighbors.
+It is done for a wide range of reasons, from individual screening to using it for legal purposes.
 There are also various options for conducting criminal record check.
 We could go online, onsite computers, telephone, mail, fax or in-person inquiry.
 These can be done DIY or through information brokers or investigation services.
 But which is the best approach and just how fool-proof are the results of the checks?

 As with many other things, it is important to understand the coming about of the findings in order to utilize the information appropriately.
 To start with, we must take note that there are thousands of databases in the country from which public record vendors can possibly source their information.
 Not only are these not linked nor networked, they are not standardized.
 A lot of them are private and privileged, thus making them inherently difficult to authenticate, verify or regulate.

 Also, the laws on criminal records access and use vary from state to state.
 It is necessary to heed the nitty-gritty when the information is utilized in official context, for example by entities, academia and so forth.
 The records may also be categorized differently because of respective state laws.
 Even the treatment of the information varies in terms of whether it is public records, under the authority of which public office and the requirement and procedures to follow in obtaining them.

 While we can be relatively sure that every criminal indictment or incarceration is recorded somewhere, we are not so certain about its actual location.
 Firstly, there is no such thing as a central database that is complete with all the public background records.
 Perhaps very highly classified governmental agencies in enforcement and security would have something close to that but it would likely be illegal to access or make use of its information without official approval.
 What this means is ‘no record’ does not mean clean record.
 Say if a county record has not been uploaded onto the state-level database, we have an escapee.